Bobby Hurley: NBA

-A fan of thoroughbred horse racing, Hurley owned Songandaprayer who won the 2001 Fountain of Youth Stakes.
-He currently owns Devil Eleven Stables.
-In December 2009 he was sued by PNC Bank for defaulting on a $1 million loan that was used to purchase Songandaprayer, who was trained by Eddie Plesa Jr.

 Coaching

+Hurley was hired as a scout by the Philadelphia 76ers in 2003.

 On April 13, 2010, Wagner College announced that Hurley was hired as an assistant coach for the men's basketball team.
 Hurley joined his younger brother Dan Hurley's coaching staff.
 Dan Hurley had been hired as Wagner's head coach on April 6, 2010.
 In 2012, the Hurleys took coaching positions at Rhode Island.

-On March 26, 2013, Hurley was named the head coach of the Buffalo Bulls, replacing Reggie Witherspoon.
+On March 26, 2013, Hurley was named the head coach of the University at Buffalo (Buffalo Bulls), replacing Reggie Witherspoon.
 Hurley coached the 2014–15 Bulls team to their first NCAA tournament appearance.

 On April 9, 2015, Hurley was hired as head coach at Arizona State.
 In his first conference game with the Sun Devils, he gained notoriety when he got ejected for 2 technical fouls in 15 seconds for arguing with the officials against the rival Arizona Wildcats.
 After he got ejected, he encouraged the crowd to continue to taunt the officials.
 Following a 15–17 first season at Arizona State, Hurley's contract was extended through 2021.

-A second season showed improvements and ASU improved its roster with transfers and a few recruits.
-During his third year as head coach, Hurley would lead Arizona State to their first 12–0 start and sweep their non-conference schedule.
+The 2016–2017 season showed improvements and ASU improved its roster with transfers and a few recruits.

+In the 2017–2018 season Hurley would lead Arizona State to their first 12–0 start and sweep their non-conference schedule.
 Along the way, ASU beat Top-10 teams Kansas and Xavier and were ranked #3 by the Associated Press.
-With three senior guards leading the way during that time, they began to market themselves as 'Guard U' to start the 2017–18 Pac-12 Conference schedule against their rivals Arizona Wildcats.
-Following the 77–70 loss Feb 15, he fell 0–6 against his biggest rival Arizona Wildcats.
-Despite their early season success, the Sun Devils struggled mightily in conference play, going only 8–10 and earning the 9th seed in the Pac-12 tournament, where they were defeated in the first round by the 8th seeded Colorado Buffaloes.
+Despite their early success, the Sun Devils struggled mightily in Pac-12 conference play, going only 8–10 and earning the 9th seed in the Pac-12 tournament, where they were defeated in the first round by the 8th seeded Colorado Buffaloes.
 Nevertheless, ASU still earned a bid to the NCAA Tournament and faced Syracuse in a First Four matchup in Dayton.
 The Orange then beat the Sun Devils 60–56, thus ending their season.
-Hurley's squad finished 20–12, 8–10 in the Pac-12, his best season so far as the Sun Devils' coach.
+Hurley's squad finished 20–12.

-On December 22, 2018, Hurley led the Sun Devils to its first home win (and second win ever) against a #1 NCAA ranked team (Kansas).
+On December 22, 2018, Hurley led the Sun Devils to its first home win (and second win ever) against a #1 NCAA ranked team when they defeated the Kansas Jayhawks.

+Horse racing

+A fan of thoroughbred horse racing, Hurley owned Songandaprayer who won the 2001 Fountain of Youth Stakes.
+He was also co-owner with breeder with Nik Visger.
+In December 2009 he was sued by PNC Bank for defaulting on a $1 million loan that was used to purchase Songandaprayer, who was trained by Eddie Plesa Jr. He owns Devil Eleven Stables, which went into foreclosure in 2010, and was sold in 2011.

+Personal life

+Hurley married Leslie Palceski on November 2, 1995.
+They have two daughters and a son: Cameron, Sydney, and Bobby.

+In May 1992, he was arrested and charged with drunk driving in Durham County, North Carolina.
+He pleaded guilty later that month to a lesser charge of careless and reckless driving and was given a six-month suspended sentence, a $500 fine and a 90-day suspension of his driver's license.